wjlander/MusicMind/README.md

 # SSL Certificate Issues
 After running ubuntu-install.sh then run fix-nginx-recovery.sh to fix ssl issues.

+# Spotify Developer
+You need to add you spotify developer details into the ubuntu-install.sh to install the app.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.